fastruby/blog/_posts/2019-09-30-code-quality-ruby-gems.md

 Assessing code quality is a tricky subject.
-Every time you get the opportunity to join a project, you should make sure you do the homework to assess whether you’re joining a stable project or a dumpster fire.
+Every time you get the opportunity to join a project, you should make sure you do the homework to assess whether you're joining a stable project or a dumpster fire.
 I hope that you find these tools useful and that you avoid getting stuck in the _tar pit_!

 If you are looking for Rails-specific suggestions for judging the quality of an